 According to the report, a substantial 31.5% of the people over age 15 live without bank accounts globally, that's over 1.7 billion people relying entirely on cash to get by.

-- 35% of people in Europe and Central Asia do not have bank accounts
+- 35% of people in Europe and Central Asia are unbanked

-- 66.5% of people in the Middle East and North Africa do not have bank accounts
+- 66.5% of people in the Middle East and North Africa are unbanked

-- 44.6% of people in the Latin America & Caribbean do not have bank accounts
+- 44.6% of people in Latin America & the Caribbean are unbanked

 The Global Findex database is housed in the World Bank’s Development Research Group and funded by the Bill & Melinda Gates Foundation.
 It is the first public global database of demand-side indicators to track the financial lives of individuals over time.
 Covering a range of topics, the data can be used to create a more complete picture of how people save, borrow, manage risk, and send and receive money.